hsnlab/escape/escape/doc/source/index.rst

 configured by the container domain manager object.
 Each adapter class has its own role and parameter set.
 The defined adapter configuration is directly given to the constructor function of the adapter class by the container domain manager.

-Summarized configuration entries for domain adapters:
+Schematic config description of domain adapters:

     `<ROLE>`
         Unique role of the defined domain adapter.
 Used in the ``adapters`` configuration entry of domain managers.